THE GRACE IN BEING HUMAN

 What hope was there all those years ago of sustaining or retaining any possible union of love in life with the belief systems I held?
 It takes maturation and time.
 I’m still learning, we all are.
 There is much to learn, to be with and not hide from.
 Much to develop loving kindness towards.
 All learning, all listening, all holding with kindness the emotions that rise and pass through.

 Fellowship, companionship and belonging are basic human needs.
 We seek this naturally.
 It is important to be open, flexible and embracing of differences in one another and to be open to all versions of truths because they all coexist.
-Quantum physics teaches us this as does Eastern understanding.
-Not being attached too much to our ‘own version’ of the truth opens us up and allows us to see a wider reality.
-This in turn can allow for far more flexibility and forbearance in times of challenge by not dwelling too much in our own senses and meaning making of things.
-If we open reflect and examine there can be understanding that this isn’t how things really are but more like a reflection of what we may be feeling inside.
+Quantum physics teaches us this as do Eastern philosophies.
+Not being attached too much to our ‘own version’ of the truth opens us up and allows us to see a wider reality, more like a global view rather than just where we live, if you like.
+This in turn can allow far more flexibility and forbearance in times of challenge.
+Not dwelling too much in our own senses and meaning making of things can be helpful.
+Here we may find a relaxedness and responsiveness rather than a reaction.
+If we open reflect and examine there can be understanding that this isn’t how things really are but more like a reflection of what we may be feeling and experiencing inside.

 When we don’t acknowledge all of who we are, those unacknowledged parts we then project onto others.